pranavraj219/PControl/README.md

 The command will be executed and the execution report and output will be sent to the uemail.
 Note that, it may take a bit time to get the output, because it depends upon the time the command takes to execute and the internet speed.
 Also, the script may not work in case of network in which some restrictions are their, like in some colleges.
 So,it would be better if the script is used with a mobile hotspot or dongle.
+The command sent can take about 20-40 seconds to be read from the mail.